roabhi/tokenizer-42-full-project/documentation/Whitepaper for 42ALT Token.md

 #### **1\.
 Introduction**

 42 schools are renowned for their innovative, student-driven learning model.
 The 42ALT token builds upon this foundation by creating an internal economy that rewards academic progress and collaboration.
-Leveraging the Polygon Amoy testnet, 42ALT is distributed to students based on their completion of Common Core project rings and other contributions within the community.
+Initially tested on the Polygon Amoy testnet, 42ALT is distributed to students based on their completion of Common Core project rings and other contributions within the community.

 Initially deployed with a total supply of 42,000,000 tokens, 42ALT’s utility extends beyond the school environment, offering real-world value through strategic partnerships.
 By transforming achievements into tangible benefits, 42ALT incentivizes students to complete their education while fostering a sense of belonging and accomplishment.